-If you do not respond to these important legal documents within 30 days, you may be named the legal parent of a child and may be ordered to pay financial and/or medical support based on the Proposed Judgment.
+If you do not respond to these legal documents within 30 days, you may be named the legal parent of a child and may be ordered to pay financial and/or medical support based on the Proposed Judgment.
 It is important that you respond so that your income, expenses, and personal situation are taken into account when determining a child support amount.
-If you have doubts about whether you are the child's parent, you can get FREE genetic testing.
-Contact a child support agency for help with any questions.
+If you are not sure you are the child's parent, contact a child support agency to get FREE genetic testing.